-AFPA urges that any FTA does not result in asymmetric tariff reduction outcomes and contains provisions for the continuation of a strong anti-dumping and countervailing measures regime, and maintenance of trade safeguard provisions in order to ensure a level playing field for both entities.
-This is especially important in regard to those domestic industries that currently do not export products to Indonesia, but are subject to significant Indonesian import competition.
+AFPA urges that the Government continues to support the continuation of a strong antidumping and countervailing measures regime, and maintenance of trade safeguard provisions to ensure a level playing field for all trading entities.

 Engineered Wood Products (EWP) Manufacturers

 Australian plywood and panels manufacturers process domestically grown plantation logs into EWP's (such as particleboard, MDF, hardboard etc) which are used primarily in structural and fit-out applications in the domestic housing and commercial markets.
 Again any FTA should not result in asymmetric tariff reduction outcomes, rather seek to promote international standardisation in the interests of more efficient trade between nations, and building codes, addressing non-conforming products, standards and associated regulation should be a key area in this regard.